IVTore/Tore.Core/README.md

 ```
 to the source file.

-Since the nuget package is Release version, to see exception messages add
+Since the nuget package is Release version, to see the debug and exception messages add
 code similar to the ones below :

 ```C#